jaquedreyer/jaquedreyer/README.md

 ### Hi there 👋

-#### I’m Jaqueline Dreyer, a Forest Engineer and Research Scientist.
+#### I’m Jaqueline Dreyer, a PhD Research Scientist in career transition to tech 👩🏼‍💻

-- 📲 Tech enthusiast diving into Mobile Development.
+- 📲 I’m currently studying Mobile Development at [Programa Desenvolve 2024](https://desenvolve.grupoboticario.com.br/).
-- 🌱 I’m currently learning Kotlin.
+- 🌱 I’m currently learning Flutter and Dart.
+- 💬 You can talk to me about: Circular Economy, Hiking, Vegetarian Recipes, Mobile App Development.
 - 📫 How to reach me:
       [Discord](https://discordapp.com/users/jaquedreyer#0159)
       [LinkedIn](https://www.linkedin.com/in/jaquelinedreyer)